dgryski/go-perfbook/performance.md

 ### Optimization Workflow

-Before we get into the specifics, lets talk about the general process of optimization.
+Before we get into the specifics, let's talk about the general process of optimization.

 Optimization is a form of refactoring.
 But each step, rather than improving